 • Plastic bags – can be useful for protecting foot injuries or to pack used material

-• Towels – for keeping your dog warm and for transport of immobilised dog
+• Towels – for keeping your dog warm and for transport of immobilized dog

 • Thermal blanket – can be used instead of a towel

-• Strips of cloth – to make muzzle or to immobilise broken leg
+• Strips of cloth – to make muzzle or to immobilize broken leg

 • Nylon leash

 • Sterile saline wash – for flushing debris from dog’s eyes or to clean smaller wounds

 • Antiseptic solution – for washing wounds, consult with your vet which product to use